MohitKapoor19/Time-Series-Forecasting-Using-Prophet/README.md

 - **Hyperparameter Tuning**: Automatically optimize model parameters for better accuracy.
 - **Export Capabilities**: Export the forecast data and model configuration for further analysis.

+### What This App Does

+The Forecast App utilizes the **Prophet** forecasting system, developed by Facebook's Core Data Science team.
+Here's what you can do:

+1. Upload your time series data
+2. Configure various forecasting parameters
+3. Generate predictions for future time periods
+4. Visualize the results
+5. Evaluate the model's performance
+6. Export the results for further analysis

 ## Installation and Demo

 You can view a live demo of this application on **Hugging Face Spaces** without setting it up locally: